cmu-phil/tetrad/README.md

 ## Example Data

-We maintain a [repository of example datasets](https://github.com/cmu-phil/example-causal-datasets), both real and simulated.
+We maintain a [repository of example datasets](https://github.com/cmu-phil/example-causal-datasets), both real and simulated, with ground truth where known or strongly suggested.

 ## Documentation